willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/dando-suporte-ao-seu-codigo-em-varios-sistemas-operacionais.md

 $ npm install --save-dev plato
 ```

-And after this step, the plato was installed locally as development dependency in our `node_modules` folder of our project.
+And after this step, the plato was installed locally as a development dependency in our `node_modules` folder of our project.
 Our next step is to add a new NPM command.
 Now we will have the `code-analysis` command that will trigger the plate to our project.

 ```json
 {